purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Loss_Functions.md

+# Loss Functions
-Different loss functions may become useful depending on the type of neural network and type of data you are using.
+Different loss functions may become useful depending on the type of neural network and type of data you are using, like Cross-Entropy Loss for classification, Mean Squared Error for regression.
 It is important to know how these are calculated, and how they will be used to update your network.

 ## Loss Class